 When your Achilles tendon hurts, it can severely disrupt your daily life.
-Fortunately, the team of expert podiatrists at Rocky Mountain Foot and Ankle Center in Wheat Ridge, Colorado -- including Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, and Brett Sachs, DPM, FACFAS -- offer expert diagnosis and treatments to ease your pain and help your body heal.
-Call or schedule an appointment online today to get the help you need.
+Fortunately, the team of expert podiatrists at Rocky Mountain Foot and Ankle Center in Evergreen and Wheat Ridge, Colorado -- including Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, and Brett Sachs, DPM, FACFAS -- offer expert diagnosis and treatments to ease your pain and help your body heal.
+Call the nearest office, or schedule an appointment online today to get the help you need.

 Your Achilles tendon is the largest tendon in your body.
 The thick rope of tendon attaches your calf muscles to your ankle and feet, and together they enable you to walk, run, jump, flex, and bend your foot.